Rajeev Shukla: Early life

+Personal life

+Rajeev Shukla is married to Anurradha Prasad.
+Anurradha Prasad is Managing Director of B.A.G.
+Films and Media Limited, and is sister of Ravi Shankar Prasad.
+The couple has one daughter Vaanya Shukla.

 Political activities

 Running as a member of the Akhil Bhartiya Loktantrik Congress Party, Shukla won by a large margin.
 In 2003, his party merged with the Indian National Congress, and Shukla was appointed as a spokesperson.
 He was nominated as a secretary to the All India Congress Committee in January 2006.
 In March 2006, Shukla was elected for a second term.

 Shukla and Ranjeet Ranjan were elected unopposed to the Rajya Sabha from Chhattisgarh in June 2022.